thibaultduponchelle/thibaultduponchelle.github.io/_posts/2023-07-07-Open-Letter-To-Tim-O-Reilly-To-Free-The-Perl-Camel.md

 I've been thinking about this letter for a while now.

-There was a time (an eternity in IT age) where you did a lot for Perl and I thank you so much for this :pray:
+There was a time (an eternity in IT age) where you did a lot for Perl and I thank you so much for this.

 But time passed and Perl has lost its value to your eyes.

-Thanks to you :heart: Perl inherited a logo: the camel But because of you, Perl actually never had a logo at all :cry:
+Thanks to you :heart: Perl inherited a logo: the camel But because of you, Perl actually never had a logo at all.

 Over the years, you never ever made the Perl camel open enough for us (Perl community) to freely use or modify.
 Consequently, we are in a very uncomfortable position.